Schr\"odinger Bridge Matching for Tree-Structured Costs and Entropic Wasserstein Barycentres: Iterative Markovian Fitting for tree-structured costs

 In keeping with previous naming conventions, we call the proposed algorithm Tree Diffusion Schr\"odinger Bridge Matching (TreeDSBM).
-The method is summarised in \Cref{alg:TreeDSBM} with full implementation details in the Appendix, and we provide an illustration of the two-step procedure in \Cref{fig:TreeIMF_diagram}.
+The method is summarised in \Cref{alg:TreeDSBM} with full implementation details in Appendix \ref{app:imp_details}, and we provide an illustration of the two-step procedure in \Cref{fig:TreeIMF_diagram}.
 The algorithm can be initialised at any coupling $\Pi_\cS^0$ over $\cS$ with correct marginals; a standard choice would be the independent coupling ${\Pi_\cS^0 = \bigotimes_{i \in \cS} \mu_i}$.
+We provide a simplified and more explicit version of the algorithm when used for barycentre computation in Appendix \ref{app:imp_details}.

-\subsection{Connection to Fixed-Point Wasserstein Barycentre Algorithms}
+\subsection{Connection to fixed-point Wasserstein barycentre algorithms}